firstdraft/appdev-lessons/lessons/rps-rcav-lesson-part-02.md

 And now when we refresh **/rock**, we get the text from our *new file* rendered in HTML.

 After all of that, we have an HTML page that does what we could have done quickly if we made a file called `rock.html` in the `public/` folder.
 But we can do something way better with this new system.

+#### Quiz Question

+- Where do we put all of the HTML pages we want the user to be able to view in our app?
+- The `public/` folder
+    - Not quite, we used to put those pages there, but we have a better place now.
+- The `app/views/` folder
+    - That's almost correct, but we actually want to keep things more organized with sub-folders.
+- The `config/` folder
+    - No, but the routes that we define do live in that folder in the `routes.rb` file.
+- Sub-folders in the `app/views/` folder, like `app/views/games/`
+    - Yes!
+We put all the views that our actions point to in organized sub-folders within `views/` {: .choose_best #views_folder points="10" answer="4" }

 ### Completed Code